-Rockwell Hotels & Leisure Management Corporation (Rockwell Hotels), a wholly owned subsidiary of the Company, was incorporated on June 20, 2013 for the management of hotel and resort operations.
+Rockwell Hotels & Leisure Management Corporation (Rockwell Hotels), a wholly owned subsidiary of the Company, was incorporated in 20 June 2013 for the management of hotel and resort operations.
 It currently manages the operations of Aruga Serviced Apartments at the Edades Tower and Garden Villas, Makati City.